demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 #### Adding Payload Spec

-All the three event types are going to have payloads that provide extra information about an event.
+All three event types are going to have payloads that provide extra information about an event.
 To specify different payload specs, we first need to define the different event names.

 ```clojure
 ; src/wheel/middleware/event.clj